TedHusted/awake/awake.md/awake.md

 Idisi: Do you know that Brent Geller died this week?

-Ally: I know that his account was locked and that somehow the changes I made as Admin are now showing Brent Geller as the author.
+Ally: I know his account is locked.
+Now, my Admin changes show Brent Geller as the author.
 The log does not show the history being rewritten.
 I don’t know how that could happen.

 Idisi: So you did not change the author to Brent, and you did not know that Brent died?